fpert041/DFO/README.md

 The algorithm was first proposed by Mohammad Majid al-Rifaie, a computing lecturer at Goldsmiths, University of London, in his paper published in 2014.
 For a more detailed description, please see [this blog post](http://francescoperticarari.com/dispersive-flies-optimisation/) on my website.

+#### Visualisation of the Algorithm in action:

 ![alt text](https://i1.wp.com/upload.wikimedia.org/wikipedia/commons/e/ec/ParticleSwarmArrowsAnimation.gif "Visualisation of the Algorithm in action")

+## Technical Notes

+The algorithm is being showcased within an openFrameworks project to better visualise its action.
+The algorithm itself is not dependent on the framework and its cpp and header files can be used in any program.
+However, the xCode project that I included here is